 The accompanying interim unaudited condensed consolidated financial statements have been prepared by Network Appliance, Inc. without audit and reflect all adjustments, consisting only of normal recurring adjustments which are, in the opinion of management, necessary for a fair presentation of our financial position, results of operations, and cash flows for the interim periods presented.
 The statements have been prepared in accordance with accounting principles generally accepted in the United States of America (generally accepted accounting principles) for interim financial information and in accordance with the instructions to Form 10-Q and Article 10-01 of Regulation S-X. Accordingly, they do not include all information and footnotes required by generally accepted accounting principles for annual consolidated financial statements.
+These financial statements should be read in conjunction with the audited consolidated financial statements and accompanying notes included in our Annual Report on Form 10-K for the year ended April 27, 2007.
+The results of operations for the three- and six-month periods ended October 26, 2007, are not necessarily indicative of the operating results to be expected for the full fiscal year or future operating periods.

 In the first quarter of fiscal 2008, we began to classify sales-related tax receivable balances from our customers within prepaid expenses and other current assets.
-These balances were included in accounts receivable, net, in previous periods (\$43,075 at April 27, 2007) and such amounts have been reclassified in the accompanying financial statements to conform to the current period classification.
+These balances were included in accounts receivable, net, in previous periods (\$43,075 at April 27, 2007), and such amounts have been reclassified in the accompanying financial statements to conform to the current period classification.
 This reclassification had no effect on the reported amounts of net income or cash flow from operations for any period presented.
-In addition, we have chosen to use the term-software entitlements and maintenance-in our statements of income to describe the arrangements under which we provide our customers the right to receive unspecified software product upgrades and enhancements on a when-and-if-available basis, bug fixes and patch releases; these were previously described as-software upgrade and maintenance arrangements.
+In addition, we have chosen to use the term software entitlements and maintenance-in our statements of income to describe the arrangements under which we provide our customers the right to receive unspecified software product upgrades and enhancements on a when-and-if-available basis, bug fixes, and patch releases; these were previously described as-software upgrade and maintenance arrangements.

 We operate on a 52-week or 53-week year ending on the last Friday in April.
-The first quarters of fiscal 2007 and 2006 were both 13-week fiscal periods.
+The first six months of fiscal 2008 and 2007 were both 26-week fiscal periods.